unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-raise the specified alarm when the segmentation fault handler is executed
+``help``: raise the specified alarm when the segmentation fault handler is executed

 segfault-alarm
 **************